Batkivshchyna: Ideology and stances

 A comparative analysis of Batkivshchyna's election programs between 2002 and 2012 reveals some changes.
 However, the overall political orientation can be identified as weakly articulated, with a slight dominance of the "left" vector due to "left" statements belonging to the sphere of "social policy".
 Economically, the party developed the concept of "solidarism" as a third way between capitalism and socialism.

 The party is classified as overall centre-left by Razumkov Centre as well as political scientists such as Mats Öhlén of the Centre for European Policy Studies.
 According to Öhlén, the party has a "clearly left-leaning party profile", and despite expressing both centre-left and centre-right stances, Batkivshchyna implemented a series leftist policies that were "hardly in line with a centre-right position".
 The party is a collection of different ideological groups and also includes socialist and social-democrats; Batkivshchyna also expressed interest in joining the Party of European Socialists, and shocked the pundits by eventually settling with the European People's Party instead.

 Batkivshchyna supports the social democratic model of the economy and advocates for significant social guarantees and the need to reduce the social polarization between the rich and poor in Ukraine.
 Additionally, the party also supports the introduction of a luxury tax, opposes privatization of state-owned enterprises as well as the agriculture.
 In regards to trade, the Batkivshchyna promotes a protectionist system that would protect national industries.

 The party manifesto archived in 2016 claims that it seeks to instill in Ukraine national, democratic, and Christian values, held together through reformation, spirituality, patriotism, national solidarity, responsibility, rights and freedoms.
 The party advocates transforming Ukraine into a competitive nation-state based on a western Europe model of justice and welfare.

 According to the party, only citizens of Ukraine will have the right to private ownership of land, but that "high concentration of land ownership by one person" will be forbidden.

-The party sees Ukrainian membership in the European Union (EU) as a strategic goal.
-It favors visa-free travel for Ukrainians to the EU and wants to "cancel humiliating visa regimes".
+The party sees Ukrainian membership in the European Union as a strategic goal.
+It favours visa-free travel for Ukrainians to the EU and intends to "cancel humiliating visa regimes".
 It would like to see "a mutually beneficial and equitable agreement on the establishment of free trade with Russia".
 In June 2013, the party's parliamentary faction voted for the denunciation of the 2010 Ukrainian–Russian Naval Base for Natural Gas treaty.

 The party's 2012 election program did not mention NATO, but its 2014 program stated that the party wants to annul Ukraine's non-aligned status and that it wants Ukraine to become a member of NATO.

-The party wants to prosecute "Law enforcement involved in political repression".

-The party is in favor of party-list proportional representation elections with open lists.
+The party is in favour of party-list proportional representation elections with open lists.